Birth control pill FAQ: Benefits, risks and choices

 Can antibiotics decrease the effectiveness of birth control pills?

-The effects of antibiotics on birth control pills may be overstated — except in the case of one antibiotic, rifampin (Rimactane).
+Antibiotics do not interfere with the effectiveness of birth control pills — except in the case of one antibiotic, rifampin (Rimactane).
 Rifampin does decrease the effectiveness of birth control pills in preventing ovulation, but this antibiotic isn't widely used today.

 See more In-depth